 ✓ Long ownership periods increase maintenance and repair exposure

-✓ Total ownership cost reveals long-term affordability
+✓ Total ownership cost reveals true long-term affordability

 ✓ Cost comparisons help avoid misleading “cheap upfront” decisions